 He works with an analogue field camera and recently also with a digital camera with a shift lens.
 A lot of detail and rectangular compositions are typical for his photographs.

 Herman is a member of the Bondsmeesterklasse ('master class') of the Dutch Fototgraphers Aassociation (Fotobond) and of De Haagse samenwerkende fotografen (The Hague photographers association).
 His work was publicised on the Urban Landscapes website and on the Twitter and Tumblr account of Landscape Stories.
+He was a member of the jury in two national photo competitions.

 You can find my sources of inspiration on the Links page.